 I’m going to try to answer that question for you in this Chicago Tower Smackdown by comparing various features of each tower.

 Going to be visiting Chicago soon?
-Be sure to pick up a Chicago CityPASS, which will let you skip the line to get to the top of both of the city's famous towers, and save you more than $100 on attraction entry.
+Be sure to pick up a Chicago CityPASS, which includes admission to both of the city's famous towers, and can save you more than $100 on attraction entry throughout the city.

 Here we go!